arjun-rao/arjun-rao.github.io/index.md

 # About Me

 I am currently working at [Stride.ai](https://stride.ai) as an NLP Engineer.
-I work on building machine learning models for tasks like Document Classification, Document Clustering, Information Extraction, etc. along with building end to end web applications supporting these ML solutions providing rich visualizations and tools for providing feedback on model predictions.
+I work on building machine learning models for tasks like Document Classification, Document Clustering, Information Extraction, etc. Additionally I work on building end to end web applications supporting these ML solutions, that include interactive visualizations and tools for providing feedback on model predictions.

 I have recently graduated from the Bachelor of Engineering Program in Information Science and Engineering from [Ramaiah Institute of Technology](http://msrit.edu/).